Snyder-Institute/sotk2/README.md

-# Spatial Omics Toolkit 2 (SOTK2)
+# Spatial Omics Toolkit 2 (sotk2)
-> Cross-Platform Omics Integration Through Deconvolution-Derived Modules
+> Cross-platform omics integration through deconvolution-derived modules

 ![Logo](.github/imgs/sotk2_logo_black.png#gh-dark-mode-only)
 ![Logo](.github/imgs/sotk2_logo_white.png#gh-light-mode-only)

 ## About
-### What Is Spatial Omics Toolkit 2 (SOTK2)?
+### What is sotk2
-  * Spatial Omics Toolkit 2 (SOTK2) is a major upgrade of the original Spatial Omics Toolkit (SOTK).
-While SOTK focused on selecting the optimal number of latent factors from spatial transcriptomics data in a data-driven manner, **SOTK2 extends this framework to enable integrative analysis across heterogeneous omics datasets** through biologically informed module integration.
-  * SOTK2 provides a correlation-based strategy to integrate biological modules derived from non-negative matrix factorization (NMF) or consensus NMF (cNMF) across datasets, cohorts, platforms, and modalities.
-Inputs are no longer limited to spatial transcriptomics data and can include bulk RNA sequencing, single-cell RNA sequencing, spatial transcriptomics, and protein expression profiles.
-  * Originally developed for Nanostring GeoMx Digital Spatial Profiler (DSP) data in 2021, SOTK2 retains strong support for spatially resolved data while enabling cross-platform and cross-cohort integration through unified module-level representations.
+**sotk2** is an R package for integrating omics datasets using **modules derived from non-negative matrix factorization (NMF) or consensus NMF (cNMF)**.
+The core idea is to treat each gene expression program (metagene) as a comparable unit across datasets, then integrate programs through a **correlation-based network** followed by **community detection**.

+**sotk2** is designed to be **self-contained and independent**: it does not require any prior packages or objects outside this repository.
+Inputs may come from any platform or modality (for example, bulk RNA-seq, single-cell RNA-seq, spatial transcriptomics, or protein abundance), as long as NMF/cNMF outputs are available (or can be imported).

 ### Features
  * Identification of biologically meaningful latent factors from deconvoluted omics data